 Being different is good.

 People unlike us redefine what’s acceptable for mankind.
 They inspire us to aim for something higher.
-They fight the battles most don’t dare because we prefer to be comfortable.
+They fight the battles most of us don’t dare because we prefer to be comfortable.
 It is easier to be a part of the crowd.

 Being different can be inspiring.